Hyle-org/devhub-hyle/docs/quickstart/example/first-token-contract.md

 # Your first token contract

-This guide will walk you through creating and deploying your first token transfer contract using Hylé's tools and infrastructure.
+This guide will walk you through creating and deploying your first token transfer contract using Hyli's tools and infrastructure.
 We'll use [our simple-token transfer example](https://github.com/Hyle-org/examples/tree/main/simple-token) as the basis for this tutorial.

 For an alternative implementation, check out [the same example built with SP1](https://github.com/Hyle-org/examples/tree/main/simple-token-sp1).

-If you’re new to smart contracts on Hylé, read the [anatomy of a smart contract](../../concepts/smart-contracts.md).
+If you’re new to smart contracts on Hyli, read the [anatomy of a smart contract](../../concepts/smart-contracts.md).

 ## Example

 !!! warning
-    Our examples work on Hylé v0.12.1.
+    Our examples work on Hyli v0.12.1.
 Later versions may introduce breaking changes that are not yet reflected in our examples.

 ### Prerequisites